angelicamarttins/bookstore-api-java/README.md

   available, but never used by students because wasn't any free and easy software in school to organize and lend books.

-- How was it built?
-- Why was it built?

 ## SETUP

 - What is necessary to run this project